fredshonorio/scala-guide/posts/intro.md

+---
-# Introduction
+title: Introduction
+date: 2018-03-15
+---

-This document is a short? guide in building backend services in Scala, using functional programming (FP), although a lot of ideas are applicable for other languages and different domains.
+This document is a short guide in building backend services in Scala, using functional programming (FP), although a lot of ideas are applicable for other languages and different domains.
 It is the result of working for some years in a Java codebase, with a functional mindset.
 As such, a lot of parallels will be drawn between Java and Scala.